Ashtonlim/CZ2002/Readme.md

 Login info (username: password)

-Student user (16 students) -
+Student users (16 students) -

 weixing: a

 zheming: a

 ash: a

 bob: a

 james: a

 Mike: a

 Gary: a

 Jack: a

 Tim: a

 Tina: a

 Jess: a

 Claire: a

 Amy: a

 Helen: a

 Monica: a

 John: a

-Admin user (1 admin) -
+Admin users (1 admin) -

 admin: a

 ---

 Email notification info (email: password)

-mystaroodp@gmail.com: myStarOODP (Student ash's email to receive the notification) oopmystarapp@gmail.com: myStarApp1 (Official ntu email that send out the notification)
+myStarOODP - mystaroodp@gmail.com (Student ash's email to receive the notification)

+myStarApp1 - oopmystarapp@gmail.com ("Official" ntu email that sends out notifications)